Pediatric Endocrinology Fellowship Program

 While the attending faculty member is ultimately responsible for all inpatients, the fellow acts as the first-line consultant.
 A medical student or second year pediatric resident on the Endocrine rotation may accompany the fellow.
 The fellow’s responsibilities include the primary interactions with the patient/family/nursing staff, with the support and supervision of the attending faculty member.
 The fellow is responsible for providing a plan for diagnosis and treatment, and arranges for needed consultations and special testing procedures.
 The fellow is the primary contact with parents of hospitalized children.
 This includes education of parents, and any needed work with social services and psychological services.
 The fellow is teacher to the medical students and house officers who are also assigned to the patient through the ward assignment mechanism.

-During the inpatient rotation, the fellow takes home-call every night Monday through Friday, unless prior arrangements have been made with the attending physician.
-The fellow is off service on the weekends at least one day so that they have a minimum of 4 full days off every 28 days.
+During the inpatient rotation, the fellow takes home-call every night Monday through Thursday and Saturday night.
+A strict fatigue policy is in place so additional nights off will be provided when needed.
+The fellow is off service every Sunday.
 There is no night call or weekend call when the fellow is not on the inpatient service.

 Outpatient Training Responsibilties

 The fellow will attend one half day of endocrinology clinic alternating with one half day of diabetes clinic per week each week during the three year fellowship.
-During year one, the fellow rotates these opportunities to different subspecialty endocrine clinics and diabetes clinics, emphasizing follow-up of new patients that are seen to establish continuity.
-2nd and 3rd year fellows alternate general endocrine and diabetes clinics every other week in the Discovery clinic on the Masonic campus.
-In addition, 2nd and 3rd year fellows attend four weeks per year of an intensive outpatient rotation consisting of the CAH clinic, brain tumor clinic, bone metabolism clinic, BMT follow-up clinic, Turner syndrome clinic, lipid disorders, weight management clinic, type 2 diabetes, and community general endocrinology clinics.
+All fellows alternate general endocrine and diabetes clinics every other week in the Discovery clinic on the Masonic campus.
+In addition, all fellows attend four weeks per year of an intensive outpatient rotation consisting of the CAH clinic, brain tumor clinic, bone metabolism clinic, BMT follow-up clinic, Turner syndrome clinic, lipid disorders, weight management clinic, type 2 diabetes, and community general endocrinology clinics.
 Year-specific goals objectives for each clinic should be followed and the fellows will be evaluated on how well they meet these objectives.

 A description of the outpatient clinics is as follows:

-• Bone Metabolism: Specialty clinic providing care for children with disorders of bone metabolism.
-This clinic is staffed by Dr. Brad Miller.
+- Bone Metabolism: This specialty clinic provides care for children with disorders of bone metabolism and is staffed at Gillette Children’s Specialty Care by Dr. Lauren Yauch.
 Fellows may see patients with genetic diseases having bone disorders as part of the spectrum of disease or healthy children with multiple fractures or osteopenia/osteoporosis.

-Community general endocrinology: General endocrinology clinic is available at the Ridges site (staffed by Drs.
-Nathan and Sunni), Woodbury (staffed by Drs.
-Nathan and McVean), and the Maple Grove site (staffed by Drs.
-Bellin and McVean).
+- Community general endocrinology: General endocrinology clinic is available at the Fairview Ridges site, which is staffed by Drs.
+Nathan, Sunni and Jimenez-Vega.
+The Woodbury site is staffed by Drs.
+Nathan, Rayannavar and Al-Rayess).
+Also, the Maple Grove site is staffed by Drs.
+Bellin and Dr. Jimenez-Vega).

-During the first year of fellowship, the fellow will not have routine continuity clinic scheduled due to the potential interference of Master’s classes.
+During the first year of fellowship, the fellow may not have routine continuity clinic scheduled due to the potential interference of Master’s classes.
 However, it is a requirement that the fellow continue to attend ½ day of clinic per week.
 The first year fellow is encouraged to attend as many different clinics as possible to get the greatest breadth of experience in terms of both patients and care providers during this year.
-If the first year fellow is not involved in taking Master’s courses, a scheduled ½ day continuity clinic will occur.
-During the second year and the third year, the fellow will have continuity clinics alternating in endocrinology and diabetes, except for any 5th Thursdays in which they will be attending one of the above sub-specialty clinics.
+If the first year fellow is not involved in taking Master’s courses, a scheduled ½ day continuity clinic may occur.
+During the second and third year, the fellow will have continuity clinics alternating in endocrinology and diabetes.

 Diabetes Camp:

-The fellow will spend one week each summer at Camp Needlepoint (diabetes camp) where, under the supervision of a pediatric endocrinologist, they will supervise the insulin dosing of campers with diabetes both in camp and on trail.
+The fellow will spend one week each summer at Camp Needlepoint diabetes camp and will be under the supervision of a pediatric endocrinologist.
+The endocrinologist they will supervise the insulin dosing of campers with diabetes both in camp and on trail.

 Laura Golob, MD